AbdulrahmanEl-Bedewy/2-D-Sandbox-Game/README.md

 # About
 ## World Generation
-#### The terrain generation is done by generating psuedo random values at each block position and then process the values to decide whether or not to add blocks/walls.
+#### The terrain generation is done by generating psuedo random values at each block position and then processing the values to decide whether or not to add blocks/walls.
 Above a certain height 1-D perlin noise is used to determine the height of blocks at each column and thus create surface hills.
 Below a certain height we switch to using 2-D perlin noise, the value returned is compared to a threshold if its above that threshold a block is placed otherwise it is left empty creating underground caves.

 ### Surface
 ![Surface](https://user-images.githubusercontent.com/96942793/185235032-0e3fac5a-4d5e-45ec-80fd-7a69baa15714.png)